Current Projects

 English language teaching in Turkmenistan in international perspective

-The collaborative project between the University of Westminster (UoW) and the International University for Humanities and Development (IUHD) in Ashgabat successfully enhanced English teacher training for Turkmenistan’s public school system.
+The collaborative project between the UoW and the International University for Humanities and Development (IUHD) in Ashgabat successfully enhanced English teacher training for Turkmenistan’s public school system.
 This initiative directly addressed Outcome 1 of the English and Inclusion Partnerships call: advancing initial English language teacher education across Central Asia.
 The project focused on pre-service teacher training (PRESETT) at Magtymguly Turkmen State University (MTSU) in Ashgabat and Seyitnazar Seydi Turkmen State Pedagogical Institute (SSTSPI) in Türkmenabat, while also emphasising continuous professional development (CPD) at all career stages.

 During the week of 20 January 2025, Professor Andrew Linn and Dr Anastasiya Bezborodova delivered interactive training workshops to 296 participants: 224 students (152 from MTSU and 72 from SSPI) and 72 teachers (10 from MTSU, 15 from SSPI, and 47 from IUHD).
 The feedback was overwhelmingly positive, with particular appreciation from SSPI in Türkmenabat, where international CPD visits are less common.
 The workshops played a key role in informing the final programme materials.
 The resulting resource pack, printed as a CPD programme book and also available digitally on this website, enriched PRESETT programmes and supported INSETT CPD.